Bryanston Square Garden

 With the exception of guide dogs for the physically impaired, absolutely no dogs are permitted in the Square.

-All events must be approved by Westbourne Block Management and subject to a hire agreement.
+All events must be approved by the Managing Agent and subject to a hire agreement.

-To obtain one you must apply to Westbourne Block Management.
-Contact details can be found at the bottom of your screen.
+Please contact the Managing Agent.
+Contact details may be found at the bottom of your screen.

 The Library of 24 Bryanston Square, 1912.